bryangilmore/Campus-Security-Operations-Lab-AD-Nessus-and-Threat-Hunting/README.md

 Goals:

 - Build and harden a basic AD environment
-- Discover hosts and services with Nmap
+- Practice host and service discovery on an internal network
-- Run unauthenticated and authenticated Nessus scans
+- Practice authenticated vs unauthenticated vuln scanning
-- Generate suspicious activity and hunt it in Windows event logs
+- Practice basic log-based threat hunting

 **Technologies used**